Arlingham: 17th and 18th centuries

+19th century

 The passing of the Census Act 1800 enabled the first Census of England, Scotland and Wales to be undertaken.
 The census was carried out in 1801 and every ten years thereafter.
 Little remains of the 1801 - 1821 censuses but, fortunately, much of the census information for Arlingham in 1831 has survived and shows the Arlingham population as 744, 393 male and 351 female, with 143 families, living in 103 houses.
 85 families were mainly employed in Agriculture, 28 trade, manufacture and handicrafts and 30 families classified as "other".
 5 houses in the village are shown as uninhabitable and one house was being built.
 Further analysis of the 1831 census shows that 66% of the working male population over 20 were labourers or servants, 16% were "middling sorts", defined as "small farmers, masters and skilled workers with no employees", 13% were employers, mostly large farmers, and 8% were "others".
 Information from the 1841 - 1911 censuses is accessible (census data is only publicly available after 100 years) and has been transcribed in a form that can be freely searched on line, though some of the information from the older censuses is barely legible and in the transcription process many errors occurred.
 Photocopies of Arlingham Parish Registers are also available.
 The 1871 census shows Arlingham as having a population of 697.
-At that time the village had a shop, blacksmith, butcher, tailor, dressmaker, shoemaker,school mistress, engine fitter, barge owner, two public houses (The Red Lion and The New Inn), as well mariners, watermen, bricklayers, masons, carpenters, 12 farmers. and many farm and domestic workers.
+At that time the village had a shop, blacksmith, butcher, tailor, dressmaker, shoemaker, school mistress, engine fitter, barge owner, two public houses (The Red Lion and The New Inn), as well mariners, watermen, bricklayers, masons, carpenters, 12 farmers. and many farm and domestic workers.
 Until 1934 Arlingham was in the "Wheatenhurst" (otherwise known as Whitminster) registration district, after which it became part of the Gloucester Rural District.
 In Kelly's Directory of Gloucestershire (1897), the listing for Arlingham states "George Lindsay Holford C.I.E. of Weston Birt House, is Lord of the manor and chief landowner".